 Deal with conflict and disagreements openly.

 We’re a married couple who also works together — conflict is inevitable.
-However, disagreements happen a lot less nowadays not because of the number of years we’ve been working together, but because we’ve learned to clearly communicate what our needs are to create a healthy and harmonious workspace.
-For example, one of us is a loud talker and the other is a headsdown, music on, get-shit-done type that really hates to be pulled away from their work.
-It took a little while to figure out how to work side by side (literally) but after clearly communicating how we each work best we’ve come to respect each other’s needs and boundaries.
+However, disagreements happen a lot less nowadays — not because of the number of years we’ve been working together, but because we’ve learned to clearly communicate what our needs are to create a healthy and harmonious workspace.
+For example, one of us is a loud talker and the other is a head-down, music-on, get-shit-done type that really hates to be pulled away from their work.
+It took a little while to figure out how to work side by side (literally), but after clearly communicating how we each work best, we’ve come to respect each other’s needs and boundaries.
 Remember, everyone’s conflict resolution style is different and understand it might take a few times to get in a groove that works for both of you.

 Be positive.
 Be there for each other.

-We live in challenging times and now more than ever we need to support one another.
-A few years back our business was growing through some rough patches.
-Every morning felt like a slog and I remember us both feeling like we were just repeating the same challenging day over and over again.
-Then one day Cayley proposed that we wake up each morning and the first thing we say to each other is, “it’s going to be a great day.”
+We live in challenging times, and now, more than ever, we need to support one another.
+A few years back, our business was growing through some rough patches.
+Every morning felt like a slog, and I remember us both feeling like we were just repeating the same challenging day over and over again.
+Then one day, Cayley proposed that when we woke up each morning, the first thing we would say to each other would be, “It’s going to be a great day.”
 At first, I rolled my eyes and couldn’t see the point.
-It wasn’t until a week later when Cayley was really struggling that I said to her, “hey, it’s going to be a great day,” that it hit me — positivity breeds positivity.
-Some days we forget to say it, but most every day we utter the same phrase sometime in the first hour or so of being vertical, “it’s going to be a great day.”
-And most of the time it is.
-When you manifest positivity and set the intention to be positive you’re more likely to live it.
+It wasn’t until a week later, when Cayley was really struggling, that I said to her, “Hey, it’s going to be a great day,” that it hit me — positivity breeds positivity.
+Some days we forget to say it, but almost every day, we utter the same phrase within the first hour or so of being vertical: “It’s going to be a great day.”
+And most of the time, it is.
+When you manifest positivity and set the intention to be positive, you’re more likely to live it.